ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ## Usage

+The usages of the above functionalities are described below.

+### Code generation usage

 The below command generates all Ballerina records and parsing functions required for working with data in the given EDI schema, and writes those into the file specified in the output path.

 ```